clibs/clib/BEST_PRACTICE.md

 This is a basic Makefile, and should work for most of your projects.

-You *could* have your Makefile install the libraries upon running it, but you would only need to do that to get the latest version of that library, in this case you proboly don't want that.
+You *could* have your Makefile install the libraries upon running it, but you would only need to do that to get the latest version of the library(s), in this case you proboly don't want that.
 You typicly want yo get the lates stable version for that library.
 By having a `package.json` file in your project repo, you can specify what packages you need, and what version of that package.
 Now have a look